Sympetrum danae

 Distribution

 Northern Holarctic distribution: northern Europe, northern Asia, and northern North America.
 In the British Isles, locally distributed in lowlands but more widespread in the north and west, and throughout Ireland.
-Records from the south coast of Britain suggest occasional from the continent.
+Records from the south coast of Britain suggest occasional immigration from the continent.

 Seasonality